Bayelsa Decides: Group warns against violence, hate speech

-AHEAD of the November 16 governorship election in Bayelsa State, a non-profit making organisation, Bayelsa Peace Initiative, BAPI, Thursday, warned against violence and use of hate speech by political parties and their supporters during this period of campaign.
+Ahead of the November 16 governorship election in Bayelsa State, a non-profit making organization, Bayelsa Peace Initiative, BAPI, Thursday, warned against violence and use of hate speech by political parties and their supporters during this period of the campaign.

 The Coordinator, BAPI, Bennett Ghomorai, gave the warning while expressing concern about the aggressive and hostile attitudes of political parties and their supporters in canvassing for votes as they move from place to place to convince the electorates.